Eagles prevent Giants from clinching playoff spot, 24-19 - News 12 Now

-PHILADELPHIA (AP) — The New York Giants will have to wait a while to make the playoffs.
+PHILADELPHIA (AP) — If the New York Giants continue to play this way, they won’t have much of an impact even if they make the playoffs.

 Malcolm Jenkins had the second two-interception game of his eight-year career, returning one for a touchdown, and the Philadelphia Eagles snapped a five-game slide by beating the Giants 24-19 on Thursday night.
-The loss handed Dallas the NFC East title — and home-field advantage throughout the conference playoffs.
+The loss prevented New York from advancing to the playoffs and handed Dallas the NFC East title — and home-field advantage throughout the conference playoffs.

 It also put the Giants (10-5) in a more difficult spot for ending their four-season playoff drought.
 They still own the top wild-card position heading into their finale at Washington.